Families call attention to local police brutality victims

 Knight’s family said he was beaten by a Jackson police officer during an unlawful traffic stop in 2018.
 Knight, then 19, survived, but was severely injured.
 A Jackson police officer, Vincent Lampkin, was later fired from the department and sentenced to a year in jail on charges of simple assault and simple assault to create fear, according to news reports.

-Attorney Dennis Sweet III said his team is working with the new District Attorney Scott Colom on how to proceed with the cases.
+Attorney Dennis Sweet III said his team is working with the new Hinds County district attorney, Jody Owens, on how to proceed with the cases.

 The Jackson Police Department, the mayor’s office and the city communications office did not immediately return requests for comment Tuesday.